tmagalhaes1985/tmagalhaes1985.github.io/mdwiki/pages/about.md

 # About Me

 ![Profile pic](https://media.licdn.com/dms/image/C4E03AQHzuUTPyKd0dg/profile-displayphoto-shrink_200_200/0?e=1570060800&v=beta&t=84qs_9PMSewg-_7aT-8BDjo_jj6NJFMls9ScCHFRu24)
+I'm a Systems Engineer with 16+ years of experience, specialized in architecture and design of cloud distributed systems.

+I've been using DevOps methodologies, with vendor-neutral approach, focused on business continuity and continuous delivery.

-- NPP, VCP, MCSE, RHCE, LPIC-3, ITILF (and some other certifications...)
+- NPP, VCP, MCSE, RHCE, LPIC-3, ITILF, SNIA, CompTIA Server+, and some other certifications
 - Systems Engineer @ MPES
+- Gratuated in Business Administration
+- MBA in Project Management
 - Based in Vila Velha, Espírito Santo, Brazil

-I'm a Systems Engineer with 16+ years of experience.
-I have gratuated in Business Administration and got myself specialized in Architecture and Design of distributed web systems.

-As a consultant, I've got myself experienced using Cloud and DevOps methodologies, with vendor-neutral approach, focused on business continuity and continuous delivery.

-## Curriculum Vitae
+## Professional history

 - Senior Infrastructure Specialist, Ministério Público do Espírito Santo (Apr 2019 – Present)

-  At MPES, I lead a team of 11 analysts, and also support management identifying gaps and opportunities for improvement, executing tasks such as:
+  I'm currently leading a team of 11 analysts, and also support IT management identifying gaps and opportunities for improvement, executing tasks such as:

-  - Deployment automation using Ansible, PowerShell and Python;
+  - Deployment automation using Ansible and Teraform;
-  - Management of virtualized legacy services in Hyper-V;
+  - Management of virtualized workloads in Hyper-V;
-  - Management of containerized services in Kubernetes;
+  - Management of containerized services in 4 Kubernetes clusters and some stand-alone Docker hosts;
-  - Planning the move of containerized services to the Azure Cloud;
+  - Moving of Cloud-oriented workloads to Azure Cloud;
   - Risks and vulnerabilities evaluation;
-  - Data Center hardware (HP c7000 Blades and 3PAR and EVA Storages) and bare-metal SQL Server Databases support See less
+  - Data Center hardware (HP c7000 Blades and 3PAR and EVA Storages) and bare-metal SQL Server Databases support

 - Senior Infrastructure Specialist, pag!
 (Jan 2019 – Apr 2019)
   - Oracle Cloud management and support, where the production Database was running;
   - I was also responsible for the on-premisse VMware environment, where many production Docker hosts are hosted;
-  - Border networking risks and vulnerabilities using FortiGate appliances; See less
+  - Border networking risks and vulnerabilities using FortiGate appliances;

 - Senior System Engineer, Decatron (Jul 2012 – Jul 2018)
   - Provide Technical Leadership on the team of Analysts and Technicians;